postmanlabs/labs-docs/src/pages/docs/sending-requests/cookies.md

 ---

-Postman’s native apps provide a **MANAGE COOKIES** modal that lets you edit cookies that are associated with each domain.
+Postman provides a **MANAGE COOKIES** modal that lets you edit cookies that are associated with each domain.
 If you want to capture cookies using Postman Interceptor, refer to [Syncing cookies](/docs/postman/sending-api-requests/interceptor/#syncing-cookies).

 > You can disable the cookie jar in the __Settings__ tab for a request at any time to toggle off sending cookies.